Undergraduate Music Theory and Ear Training Guidelines

 All students registered for Theory I are REQUIRED to attend one of these sessions.
 No make-up entrance exams will be given outside of these times.
 An absence will be considered as a forfeiture of the student’s spot in the class.

 Students who are on the WAIT LIST must also take the entrance exam during one of the times listed above if they wish to take Theory I should a spot become available.

 Registration Priority for Fundamentals of Western Music (UN1002) will be given to freshmen and sophomores who are registered as MMCs, or who are considering becoming a MMC.

-Musicianship / Ear Training (ET) First Day of Class for Spring 2017
+Musicianship / Ear Training (ET) First Day of Class for Fall 2017

-- All students who were enrolled in previous ET classes advance to the next level for Spring 2017.
+- All students who were enrolled in previous ET classes advance to the next level for Fall 2017.

 - Attend one of the following classes even if they are listed as full.

 - Students new to the ET sequence regardless of experience must attend Intro ET or ET I to take a diagnostic exam for placement into the appropriate ET level.